krishna1055/AI-and-NN/README.md

-Repository for 5th semester programme elective -AI and NN
+Repository for 5th Semester Programme Elective of AI and NN